Payment Options if You Owe the IRS

 Wait for the IRS to send you a letter detailing your outstanding balance and any late charges that have been added.
 The IRS usually provides a grace period for payment of between 30 to 45 days after sending that letter.
 Pay your remaining balance by the deadline set by the IRS.

-If You Can Pay Between 45 Days and 120 Days
+If You Can Pay Within 120 Days

 Propose a definite deadline for paying off your balance in full and the IRS will note that date in its records.
 Use the payment voucher that's included with the letter to make your next and final payment.